Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 > The h function can already cover the vast majority of scenarios and is concise enough.
 It is not recommended to add additional jsx

-**The rendering function must be passed into the Slate component, and its behavior needs to be clearly defined.
+**！！！The rendering function must be passed into the Slate component, and its behavior needs to be clearly defined.
 We also provide default rendering functions for use**

 ## REACTIVE